UDOOboard/Neo-Docs/docs/03_Basic_Setup/05_Serial_Debug_Console.md

 <br />
 <br />

-* Connect the serial port of UDOO DUAL/QUAD (CN6) to your PC using the micro USB cable.

-* Power up UDOO DUAL/QUAD

 * Click Open

 * You’re in!
-You’ll be able to see the startup process and access to the remote shell console on UDOO DUAL/QUAD.
+You’ll be able to see the startup process and access to the remote shell console on UDOO NEO.

 <br />